-Not all traffic is created equal.
-While traffic quantity has its perks, traffic quality is what gets you customers.
+Not all internet traffic is created equal.
+While traffic quantity is obviously important, traffic quality is what gets you customers.

 Both quantity and quality of traffic are important for a high-performing website.
 High quantities of traffic mean brand awareness and online visibility.
-High quality traffic means a higher ratio of conversions and sales.
+High-quality traffic, however, can mean a higher ratio of conversions and sales.

 There are a few ways traffic and conversions can play out: